Transcendence (religion)

-Abrahamic religions
+In Abrahamic religions

 Judaism

 Jewish theologians, especially since the Middle Ages, have described the transcendence of God in terms of divine simplicity, explaining the traditional characteristics of God as omniscient and omnipotent.
 Interventions of divine transcendence occur in the form of events outside the realm of natural occurrence such as miracles and the revelation of the Ten Commandments to Moses at Mount Sinai.

 In Jewish Kabbalistic cosmology, God is described as the "Ein Sof" (literally, without end) as reference to God's divine simplicity and essential unknowability.
 The emanation of creation from the Ein Sof is explained through a process of filtering.
 In the Kabbalistic creation myth referred to as the "breaking of the vessels," filtering was necessary because otherwise this intense, simple essence would have overwhelmed and made impossible the emergence of any distinct creations.
 Each filter, described as a vessel, captured the emanation of this creative force until it was overwhelmed and broken by the intensity of God's simple essence.
 Once broken, the vessel's shards, full of absorbed "divine sparks," fell into a vessel below.
 This process ultimately continued until the "light" of Godliness was sufficiently reduced to allow the world we inhabit to be sustained without breaking.
 The creation of this world, however, comes with the consequence that Godly transcendence is hidden, or "exiled" (from the immanent world).
 Only through the revelation of sparks hidden within the shards embedded in our material world can this transcendence be recognized again.
 In Hasidic thought, divine sparks are revealed through the performance of commandments or "mitzvot," (literally, the obligations and prohibitions described in the Torah).
 A Kabbalistic explanation for the existence of malevolence in the world is that such terrible things are possible with the divine sparks being hidden.
 Thus there is some urgency to performing mitzvot in order to liberate the hidden sparks and perform a "tikkun olam" (literally, healing of the world).
 Until then, the world is presided over by the immanent aspect of God, often referred to as the Shekhinah or divine spirit, and in feminine terms.